 2. Mobility and Touchless reign, especially in access control

-There continues to be heavy emphasis on touchless and mobile-first solutions, especially in the area of access control systems.
-Most of the major hospitality chains in the United States have started replacing traditional room keys with mobile credentials, and this technology will quickly extend to college and corporate campuses.
+There continues to be heavy emphasis on touchless and mobile-first security measures, especially in the area of access control systems.
+Most of the major hospitality chains in the United States have started replacing traditional room keys with mobile credentials, and these technological advancements will quickly extend to college and corporate campuses.

 3. AI, machine learning, and more are coming fast